The Green Line

 In the fall of 2017, my husband Marty and I joined a group of congregants from Congregation Beth Or in Maple Glen PA on a fascinating 2 week pilgrimage to Poland and Israel.
 The trip was designed to trace our roots and gain a deeper understanding for our history as Jews.

 This collection of stained glass windows was inspired by that pilgrimage, both the deeply depressing images of concentration camps and uplifting images pointing us to a bright future.
-We begin with the darkness... and move to the light!
+We continue... into the Light!